cunnie/docs/hetzner-freebsd.md

 ```
 ### Configure a Secondary DNS (NS) Server

-Before we begin, ask yourself, "Do I really need to configure my own nameserver, or can I use a paid service to do our DNS for us?"

 We will now configure the DNS server as a secondary NS (nameserver) for the domain nono.com.
 We will use git for revision control, and we will publish it to github.

 *[Alert readers may ask, "If the DNS information is under /etc/namedb, and /etc is under revision control, then isn't DNS also under revision control?".
-The answer is that /etc/namedb is a symbolic link to /var/named/etc/namedb, which is outside the /etc directory, and thus is not under /etc's revision control]*
+The answer is that /etc/namedb is a symbolic link to /var/named/etc/namedb <sup>[1](#var_named)</sup>, which is outside the /etc directory, and thus is not under /etc's revision control]*

 #### Edit named.conf on shay.nono.com